 6. Know that you are legal

-For Part 91 VFR and IFR flying (the section of the regulations that most of us fly under in general aviation) you are completely legal to use the iPad for electronic charts, provided that the data is current and is a functional replacement of the paper version.
+For Part 91 VFR & IFR flying (the section of the regulations that most of us fly under in general aviation) you are completely legal to use the iPad for electronic charts, provided that the data is current and is a functional replacement of the paper version.
 Here’s a great article from the FAA’s Safety Briefing publication that covers the details: FAA Safety Briefing October 2011 (refer to page 21).

 7. Bring a backup

 When using the iPad loaded with current charts, you’re not legally required to have a backup source of data for Part 91 flying.
-However, it’s still smart to have a plan B. The type of backup depends on the type of flying you’re doing and the conditions of the day.
+However, I still think it’s smart to have a plan B. The type of backup depends on the type of flying you’re doing and the conditions of the day.
 VFR pilots might consider tossing a Sectional chart in their flight bag, while IFR pilots should consider having a few approach charts nearby.
-During IFR flights, we recommend printing out the following for the departure and destination airports: Airport Diagrams, appropriate ILS or RNAV approach chart based on the winds, and SIDs/STARs if going to a large terminal airport (having said this, we’ve never had the iPad fail on us).
+During IFR flights, I print out the following for the departure and destination airports: Airport Diagrams, appropriate ILS or RNAV approach chart based on the winds, and SIDs/STARs if going to a large terminal airport (I’ll point out here that I’ve never had the iPad fail on me once).

 You might also consider carrying a second iPad, or use your smartphone loaded with current charts.
-Many aviation iPad apps are also compatible with the iPhone, so it can be helpful to download charts there as well in the unlikely event the iPad has a bad day.
+Many of the aviation iPad charts are also compatible with the iPhone, so it can be helpful to download charts there as well in the unlikely event the iPad has a bad day.

 8. Use an external GPS for reliable position data

-Having GPS on your iPad allows you to view a moving map display on popular apps like ForeFlight, Garmin Pilot or WingX.
+Many pilots are confused by this.
+Having GPS on your iPad allows you to view a moving map display on popular apps like ForeFlight or WingX.
 But how do you get the GPS information?
-Many pilots are confused by this issue.

-The 3G/4G model of the iPad includes an internal GPS.
-The GPS is completely separate from the cellular radio, so you don’t even have to have an active data plan for the GPS to work.
+The 3G model of the iPad includes an internal GPS.
+The GPS is completely separate from the 3G, so you don’t even have to have an active data plan for the GPS to work.
 And while the on-board GPS does work with all popular aviation apps, it was made for ground use and it’s not always reliable in the air.
-It has a tendency to drop offline, especially when switching between apps or sleeping the screen.
+It has a tendency to drop offline, especially when switching between apps.
 It’s not necessarily a question of accuracy, but of reliability.
-For this reason, most iPad pilots–even those with a 3G/4G iPad–opt for an external GPS.
-At around $100, it’s cheap insurance.
+For this reason, most iPad pilots–even those with a 3G iPad–opt for an external GPS.
+At only $99.95, it’s cheap insurance.

 So which external iPad GPS to buy?
-There are plenty options: the plug-in Bad Elf, the wireless Bad Elf Pro, the Garmin GLO, the Dual Electronics XGPS150 and the Dual SkyPro (XGPS 160).
-They range from $99.95 to $150, and they offer the roughly the same performance.
-The choice is really personal preference–do you want to plug in the GPS directly to your iPad (Bad Elf) or do you want to put the GPS on the glareshield and connect wirelessly (Dual/Garmin/Bad Elf Pro)?
+There are two options: the Bad Elf and the Dual Electronics XGPS150 .
+They are the same price ($99.95) and they offer the same performance.
+The choice is really personal preference–do you want to plug in the GPS directly to your iPad (Bad Elf) or do you want to put the GPS on the glareshield and connect wirelessly (Dual)?
 The advantage to the Bad Elf is that you don’t have to charge its battery, as it runs off the iPad.
-The advantage to the Dual/Garmin/Bad Elf Pro is that you can place it out of the way, but you do have to charge a battery.
-Both the Bad Elf Pro and the Dual SkyPro allow you to connect multiple devices to the same GPS; the others are limited to one device.
+The advantage to the Dual is that you can place it out of the way, but you do have to charge a battery.

 9. Maximize iPad battery life